 The contribution of the hip flexors in ice hockey cannot be overstated.
 Hip flexion is greater during on-ice sprinting in high-caliber skaters, compared with low-caliber players [56-58].
 During hockey treadmill skating, increased treadmill velocity was associated with increased hip flexor activation .
 Back in 1977, Reid et al. found a relationship between off-ice hip flexion strength and on-ice skating speed in varsity ice hockey players .
 These results hint that the biomechanical demands of the hip flexor muscles are increased alongside higher level of play and increased speed requirements, on-ice .
 The multifaceted functionality of the hip flexor muscles in addition to the heavy reliance on these muscles for successful on-ice performance illustrate the frequent association between hip flexor strain and groin pain in ice hockey athletes.

 Groin pain in ice hockey athletes may not be from a groin strain.
 Understanding the pathology of the groin pain should play a major role in injury treatment, prevention of injury recurrence, and the strength and conditioning program.
 There are other pathologies that result in groin pain, including femoroacetabular impingement (FAI), athletic pubalgia, or a hip flexor strain.
 Watch out for these groin strain impostors when evaluating an ice hockey athlete presenting with groin pain.
-In Part 4 of this article series, I’ll cover the potential financial burden of having unhealthy hips.

 - Stull, J.D., Philippon, M.J. and LaPrade, R.F., 2011.
 “At-risk” positioning and hip biomechanics of the Peewee ice hockey sprint start.
 The American journal of sports medicine, 39(1_suppl), pp.29-35.